BrilliantPlugins/wp-geometa/README.md

     		)
     	)));

-3. Compare the results of geometry functionso
+3. Compare the results of geometry functions

 This style of query is for spatial functions which accept a single geometry as an argument but return a non-boolean response.
 For example, GLength, ST_Area or ST_SRID.